anthobarbarich/pc2020/content/news/the-first-20-names-revealed.md

 draft = true
 layout = "blog"
 thumbnail = "/v1581433814/DSC_1494_ippkab.jpg"
-title = "The first 20 names revealed !"
+title = "First 20 names revealed !"

 +++
 The first names of the Paradise City festival program have been announced.